mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="iconBorderradius.png" alt="The border radius">
-    <figcaption>The border radius for cancel and for the button</figcaption>
+    <figcaption>The border-radius for cancel and for the button</figcaption>
 </figure>

 This CSS code targets the `#button` element that is a descendant of a label element, which is a sibling of an element with the ID `#check`, and is only applied when the #check element is checked (selected).
 It sets the `margin-left` property of the `#button` element to `245px`.